 The European Union has adopted a similar policy known as the electronic Identification, Authentication and Trust Services (eIDAS) regulation.
 This establishes a legal framework for the provision and effect of electronic signatures.
 It mandates that these types of signatures can be used with handwritten ones no matter which EU Member State the transaction takes place in.

 eiDAS defines three types of e-signature:

 When electronic signatures are needed for legal matters or large financial transactions, advanced electronic signatures are required.
-These have to meet much higher levels of identity verification and security as set out by eiDAS.
-An AdES must be uniquely and clearly linked to its signer, as well as allow for formal identification.
-The final document also needs to be completely tamper-proof and created under the sole control of the signer, e.g. via their personal computer.
+These have to meet much higher levels of identity verification and security set out by eiDAS.
+An AdES must be uniquely and clearly linked to its signer and allow for formal identification.
+The final document must also be completely tamper-proof and created under the signer’s sole control, e.g., via their personal computer.

 The UK uses a similar approach to the European Union with the UK Electronic Communications Act 2000.